Truthful Fair Division without Free Disposal: Impossibility Results

 We remark that \emph{with} the free disposal assumption, Chen et al.'s mechanism is a truthful, envy-free, and anonymous cake cutting mechanism for two agents with arbitrary piecewise uniform valuations.
 The same authors showed that a particular extension of their mechanism, which allocates the desired pieces of the cake in the same way as their mechanism and allocates the undesired pieces of the cake in a certain simple way, is not truthful \cite[p.~296]{CLPP13}.
 Since any mechanism that allocates the desired pieces of the cake in this way is also anonymous, Theorem~\ref{thm:anonymous} shows that \emph{no} extension of Chen et al.'s mechanism can be truthful.

-Next, we turn to the connected piece assumption.
+Next, we turn to the connected piece assumption and show that it is incompatible with truthfulness and positive share.

-\begin{theorem} There does not exist a truthful and envy-free cake cutting mechanism for two agents that satisfies the connected piece assumption, even when each agent values a single interval of the form $[0,x_i]$. \end{theorem}
+\begin{theorem} There does not exist a truthful cake cutting mechanism for two agents that satisfies positive share and the connected piece assumption, even when each agent values a single interval of the form $[0,x_i]$. \end{theorem}